Dobiasd/articles/a_monad_is_just_a_monoid_in_the_category_of_endofunctors_explained.md

 These monoids so far were all commutative, i.e., `x <> y = y <> x` but that does not need to be true.

-Examples for non-commutative monoids are:
+Examples of non-commutative monoids are:
 - strings under concatenation with the empty string as the neutral element (similarly, lists under concatenation with the empty list as the neutral element)
 - endomorphism (`f : a -> a`) under composition (`>>`) with `identity` as the neutral element